-Also, the same district's elementary and middle schools are already participating in the Summer Food Service Program (SFSP), and the CCHD's new ties with school administrators allow for a natural collaboration to emerge to enhance participation in the SFSP (strategy 4) during the next reporting period.
-Encouragingly, one of our active Krazy Kat Korner stores is located within the Herriman District's boundaries, and the CCHD has already been invited to place promotional SFSP fliers at that location, once we develop them with the school.
+Also, the same district's elementary and middle schools are already participating in the Summer Food Service Program (SFSP), and the AZHZ-Coconino's new ties with school administrators allow for a natural collaboration to emerge to enhance participation in the SFSP during the next reporting period.
+Encouragingly, three of our active Krazy Kat Korner stores are located within the Herriman District's boundaries, and the AZHZ-Coconino has already been invited to place promotional SFSP fliers in those locations, once we develop them with the school.